AdaptiveMotorControlLab/CellSeg3D/README.md

 Requires manual installation of **pytorch** and **MONAI**.

-For Pytorch, please see [PyTorch's website for installation instructions].
+For PyTorch, please see [PyTorch's website for installation instructions].
 A CUDA-capable GPU is not needed but very strongly recommended, especially for training.

 If you get errors from MONAI regarding missing readers, please see [MONAI's optional dependencies] page for instructions on getting the readers required by your images.